mguizar/RepData_PeerAssessment1/PA1_Alldocuments/PA1_december.md

 8. Create a new dataset that is equal to the original dataset but with the missing data filled in.

+We create the new data frame with the missing data filled in.

 ```r
 Filled_indata_df <- data.frame(Date1, Interval1, Steps3)